WEC-Sim/WECCCOMP/README.md

 **Questions?**
 * Post all WEC-Sim modeling questions to the [WEC-Sim online forum](https://github.com/WEC-Sim/WEC-Sim/issues).
 * Post all WECCCOMP control competition questions to the [WECCCOMP online forum](http://www.eeng.nuim.ie/coer/control-competition-forum-login/).

+## The WECCCOMP model is now available on the [WEC-Sim_Applications repository](https://github.com/WEC-Sim/WEC-Sim_Applications).
+This repository has been archived.